 As of December 2018, the Bureau provided slaughter and/or processing inspection for 243, establishments and exempt poultry raisers during the previous fiscal year.
 As of December 2016, the Bureau also licensed and inspects 745 Meat and Poultry Brokers.

 The Illinois Meat & Poultry Inspection Act is defined in the Illinois compiled statutes, Chapter 225 Paragraph 650/1 et seq.
 The Illinois Meat & Poultry Inspection program ... "shall comply with bulletins, manuals of procedure and guidelines issued by the United States Department of Agriculture which implement the Federal Meat Inspection Act and the Federal Poultry Inspection Act."(Title 9 Code of Federal Regulations Part 300 et seq.).
 There are three specific types of licenses issued by the Illinois Department of Agriculture Bureau of Meat and Poultry Inspection.

-Licenses issued under the Bureau of Meat and Poultry Inspection are renewable annually with an effective date of July 1 and an expiration date of June 30.
+Licenses for Meat and Poultry Brokers issued under the Bureau of Meat and Poultry Inspection are renewable annually with an effective date of July 1 and an expiration date of June 30.

 The annual fee for each license is $50.00.

 Licenses Issued by the Bureau of Meat and Poultry Inspection:

 Type 1: Establishments issued a Type I license shall be permitted to receive live animals and or poultry and/or meat and poultry products for slaughter and processing, under inspection, by Department Personnel.
 Meat and/or poultry products that are produced, under inspection, and properly labeled are eligible for sale in intrastate commerce.